KIT-IBT/RESILIENT/README.md

  LV13 G -105 23 -39
 ```
 ### Free atrial bridges
-If you want an addititonal bridges between the atria you can define as follow in an TXT-file.
+If you want an additional bridge between the atria, you can define as follows in a TXT-file.

 #### Syntax Freebridge
-Point left Atria (XYZ) point right Atria (XYZ) material bridge radius
+point-left-atrium (XYZ) point-right-atrium (XYZ) material bridge-radius
 ```
 xl yl zl xr yr zr Material Bridgeradius
 ```